Flavour vs Percentage

 I hope this will help people to learn which type of chocolate they enjoy, and to pick things that are suitable for their palate.
 Chocolate with added flavour ingredients will display the ‘flavoured’ icon, but otherwise all the icons you’ll see represent notes you can taste in the cacao, just like the different flavours you would find in your favourite wine, beer or coffee.

-If you ever want advice choosing chocolate, please feel free to contact me at firstname.lastname@example.org, or pop down to one of our markets and have a little taste.
+If you ever want advice choosing chocolate, please feel free to contact us at firstname.lastname@example.org.